City pushes ahead with north end homeless services center despite pleas of neighbors, their Council representative

 The Palm Springs City Council elected Thursday evening to pursue the purchase of a north Palm Springs property for use as a campus for homeless services.
 The decision came despite testimony from most public speakers against the location and passionate arguments by the councilmember who represents them.

 The property, located at 3589 McCarthy Rd., was one of two under consideration.
 It sits on 3.6 acres of industrial land and contains three buildings with 47,000-square-feet of usable space.
-It is currently in escrow for $5.9 million.
-The potential buyer, Palm Springs-based Wintec Energy President and CEO Fred Noble, has offered to allow the city to assume the purchase.
+It is currently in escrow for $5.9 million, but the owner has offered to allow the city to assume the purchase.

 Council members decided that the other property, located at 4775 E. Ramon Road would provide for fewer services at a higher cost.